yijie-huang314/yijie-huang314.github.io/_pages/publications.md

 Research Presentations and Posters
 ======
+ -  The Tenth PKU-NUS Annual International Conference on Quantitative Finance and Economics, Shenzhen, 05/2026
  -  Symposium on Stochastic Systems, Control, and Games, Xi'an, 05/2026
  -  Workshop on Stochastic Control, Financial Technology, and Machine Learning, The Hong Kong Polytechnic University, 12/2025 (Poster)
  -  The 2nd ETH-HK-Imperial Joint Workshop on Quantitative Finance, Hong Kong, 04/2025